 - Ten therapeutic benefits

-- How to use it to make lemon balm tea, tincture and more
+- How to make lemon balm tea, tincture and more

-- Special uses and considerations for lemon balm essential oil
+- How to use lemon balm essential oil

 - What you need to know about safety